 Overseas, our mid-career recruitment is particularly focused on securing executive trainees, so that we can expand our business in China, Vietnam, and elsewhere, and so that we can establish efficient management systems.
-As a result, the mid-career recruitment ratio stands at 72.3% at our Company, and 95.2% at our Group; in managerial positions, the mid-career recruitment ratio is 74.2% at our Company, and 84.5% at our Group.
+As a result, the mid-career recruitment ratio stands at 69.1% at our Company, and 95.0% at our Group; in managerial positions, the mid-career recruitment ratio is 74.6% at our Company, and 85.0% at our Group.

-With regard to female members of our workforce, just 16.1% of Company employees are female, whilst 46.0% of Group employees are female.
+With regard to female members of our workforce, just 26.3% of Company employees are female, whilst

+46.0% and 15.5% of Group employees are female and female managers respectively.
 Going forward, we intend to define numerical targets for the proportion of female employees in our workforce, and promote their advancement.

-We will continue to aim to exceed the current ratio of "non-Japanese employees", "mid-career recruits", "female employees" and other gender diversity as a group, based on our policy of non-discrimination.
+In order to develop and promote a diverse workforce, we plan to conduct interviews with female employees who are candidates for management positions regarding their future career plans.
+In addition, we will focus on training candidates for managerial positions and conduct fair examinations for those candidates who have been trained, in an effort to ensure diversity in managerial appointments.
+We will continue to aim to exceed the current ratio of "non-Japanese employees", "mid-career recruits", "female employees" and other diversity as a group, based on our policy of non-discrimination.